JuliaAI/MLJ.jl/doc/learning_networks_outline.md

 have its earlier meaning, so that `yhat` is also just data.

 ````
+function fit!(X::LearningNode, verbosity; kwargs...)
-function fit!(X::LearningNode)
+function fit!(X::LearningNode; kwargs...)
 ````

 Call `fit!` on all trainable models in the dependency `tape` of `X` in an appropriate order (in the future using a scheduler) unless a trainable model has been previously fit and is frozen.
+The `kwargs` are passed to the the `fit!` call to `X.trainable` only.
 For data, use what is currently located at each source node on which the learning node depends.
 Remember, that for training purposes, multiple sources are possible (our use case below being a case in point).
+No specification of `verbosity` implies a default of `1`.

 ### example

 We can now give an implementation of the `WetSupervised` model